agility-game/home-asistant-dashboard/200/README.md

 - An account with Nabu Casa (if you need access to your Home Assistant remotely).
 - A Home Assistant instance.
-- A public URL to your Home Assiatant instance.
+- A public URL to your Home Assistant instance.
 - When trying to connect from outisde of your local Home Assistant's Wifi zone, Internet access.

 Optionally: